zyf0717/zyf0717.github.io/_posts/2026-05-07-day1-vs-day2-agentic-ai.markdown

 That is why the engineering role does not disappear, because engineering judgment is the ability to decide not just whether something can be built, but whether it *should* be built, shipped, operated, maintained, and trusted.

-As code generation becomes cheaper, the center of engineering value moves upward: toward system design, operational ownership, architectural review, risk management, and production stewardship—the work traditionally associated with senior, staff, and lead engineers.
+As code generation becomes cheaper, engineering value moves upward: toward system design, operational ownership, architectural review, risk management, and production stewardship—the work traditionally associated with senior, staff, and lead engineers.

 Correspondingly, the value proposition of junior developers also shifts toward understanding generated code, testing, debugging, documenting assumptions, maintaining bounded components, and learning how artifacts behave inside real systems.
-This does spell some trouble for entry-level roles: can one pick up sound judgment when the first step is to review and test without knowing how to write?

-> **TL;DR:** As code-generation becomes cheaper, engineering value shifts from producing artifacts to judging, validating, integrating, operating, and maintaining them safely.
+[*Sidenote: This does spell some trouble for entry-level roles: can one pick up sound judgment when the first step is to review and test without knowing how to write?*]

 ## Conclusion